-Office of Interdisciplinary Studies, Faculty of Arts
+Interdisciplinary Studies, Faculty of Arts

-The Office of Interdisciplinary Studies provides administrative support to two programs and four other fields of study.
-Please see the following course sections for further information: Humanities Computing (Graduate Studies and Research only), International Studies, Certificate in Peace and Post-Conflict Studies, Religious Studies , Science, Technology and Society, and Writing Studies.
-A complete listing of programs and courses can be obtained from the Interdisciplinary Studies or visit www.uofaweb.ualberta.ca/ois/.
+Interdisciplinary Studies provides administrative support to academic programs and other fields of study.
+Please see the following course sections for further information: BA in Enviornmental Studies, Humanities Computing (Graduate Studies and Research only), Minor in International Studies, Certificate in Computer Game Development, Certificate in Peace and Post-Conflict Studies, Religious Studies , Science, Technology and Society, and Writing Studies.
+A complete listing of programs and courses can be obtained from the Interdisciplinary Studies or visit www.ualberta.ca/interdisciplinary-studies.